 - Miscarriages are almost never directly related to the actions of the pregnant person.
 Rather, they are often the result of chromosomal abnormalities that naturally occur during early embryonic development.

-- And whether an early pregnancy ends spontaneously or as the result of intervention with pills, doesn’t impact someone’s ability to become pregnant again.
+- And whether an early pregnancy ends spontaneously or as the result of intervention with pills, it doesn’t impact someone’s ability to become pregnant again.
 Having one miscarriage does not change the likelihood that a person will be able to get pregnant again if she wants to, and there is no evidence that an abortion impacts future fertility.

-Sarah Christopherson is the NWHN’s Policy Director
+Sarah Christopherson is the NWHN’s Policy Advocacy Director.